Once your new pool is finished, with its new pool fence, you will want to consider the landscaping around your pool.

 Chlorinated pools can also affect plants so again pick hardy varieties for the splash zones.

 Always be very careful planting trees or even taller, stronger shrubs too close to your pool fence.
 You are required to maintain a non-climbable zone around the pool fence.
 A sturdy shrub too close could assist a child to climb over.
-So don’t try to hide aluminium pool fencing with too much foliage.
+So don’t try to hide an aluminium pool fence with too much foliage.

 Best Pool Friendly Plants

 The best pool friendly plants are low maintenance with minimal pruning needs; have high drought tolerance as well as salt/chlorine.
 Also remember to consider your local environment such as wind and sun exposure.
+Depending upon where are you on Sydney’s Northern Beaches, you may have extra salt or wind exposure.

 Fortunately there are still many beautiful plants you can plant around your pool that wont cause these problems.
 Depending upon the style of garden generally and pool décor you choose.